John Smith

 We’ll cover the following in detail:

-is a free, open-source, React-based framework designed to help developers build performant websites and apps.
+What is Gatsby?is a free, open-source, React-based framework designed to help developers build performant websites and apps.
 Put simply, Gatsby is a static site generator that leverages React.

 Why would you need a framework on top of a framework (or library)?
 Isn’t React supposed to help developers build websites and apps?
 This is a reasonable question that is often posed when discussing .